jdeisenberg/icljs/_sources/recursion.rst

   (add-up [17 4 26 3])

-The preceding example isn’t tail recursive; again, the addition is the last operation.
+The preceding example isn’t tail recursive because the addition is the last operation.
 We can use the helper function trick to allow the use of ``recur``:

 .. activecode:: tail_recursive_add
   :language: clojurescript